 1⁄2 cup freshly grated Parmesan cheese

-Make The Panko Topping: Melt the butter in a microwave save bowl or in a small saucepan.
-Stir in the panko and parmesan.
-Toss to well, to coat.
+Make The Panko Topping: Melt the butter in a microwave safe bowl or in a small saucepan.
+Stir in the Panko and parmesan.
+Toss well, to coat.
 Set aside.

 Preheat oven to 350ºF.
 Oil or butter a 9-by-13-inch baking dish.

 Heat olive oil in a large heavy skillet.
 Add onion, pepper, garlic and chorizo.
 Sauté over medium-high heat for 7 minutes or so until the vegetables have softened and the chorizo is just starting to brown.
 Scrape vegetables and chorizo into the bowl with the potatoes.
 Let the mixture cool for a few minutes and then add scallions, cheddar, yogurt, paprika, salt and black pepper.
 Toss to combine and spread mixture evenly into prepared casserole dish.